 The ITU-T Telecommunication Standardization Bureau (TSB) will provide secretariat and facilities as required by ITU-T CASC.

-The ITU-T CASC will collaborate with existing conformity assessment scheme in order to implement the ITU-T testing laboratory (TL) recognition procedure that are competent to testing against ITU-T Recommendations.
+The ITU-T CASC will collaborate with existing conformity assessment schemes in order to implement the ITU-T testing laboratory (TL) recognition procedure that are competent to testing against ITU-T Recommendations.